LilBank/course_management/README.md

 # Course Management

 A simple web application based on Ruby on Rails.
+The application is about an online course where instructors create and manage courses while students and public people can join any course they want.

 ## Prerequisites